Skip to content

 Note: Default Roles will be identified with Default Role in the description.

 The Details section might look different for some lenders.
-The Ezidox Collector field applies if your company is set up with Document Management.
-The Ezidox Collector Number should not be edited as it serves as a backend configuration for mapping AI roles to DM roles.
+The Ezidox Collector field applies if your company is set up with Ezidox.
+The Ezidox Collector Number should not be edited as it serves as a backend configuration for mapping FM roles to DM roles.

 Linked Stages

 Note: This will not apply if the role is unassignable, as an unassignable role cannot be linked to stages.
-Furthermore, once someone is assigned or self-assigns to that role for a particular deal, the deal will no longer show up in the Pipeline View for other users with the same role.
+Furthermore, once someone is assigned or self-assigns with that role to a particular deal, the deal will no longer show up in the Pipeline View for other users with the same role.

 Assignable Roles

-Certain roles, such as Admin, Trainer, Auditor, or Compliance roles, may not need to be visible as part of the team on individual applications due to the nature of their responsibilities.
+Certain roles, such as Admin, Trainer, Auditor, or Compliance roles for example, may not need to be assigned to applications as they are not necessarily directly involved in the processing of applications.
+As such, these roles do not need to be visible as part of the team on individual applications, due to the nature of their responsibilities.

-Marking a role as Assignable allows Admins to indicate which roles should be visible in the Team section within the dashboard of applications.
-Conversely, it allows them to identify which roles should not be visible in the Team section.
-Roles that are marked as Assignable will display in the Team list of an application.
+Marking a role as Assignable allows Admins to determine which roles should be or should not be visible in the Team section within the dashboard of applications and who should be included in notifications.
+Roles that are marked as Assignable will display in the Team list of an application and will receive relevant notifications.
+Users with those roles will be eligible for assignment to applications.
+Non-assignable roles are excluded from both assignments and related emails.

 By default, when you create a role, it will be marked as Assignable.
-This means that the Assignable checkbox will be checked, allowing the role to be assigned to users and visible in the team list within the dashboard of applications.
+This means that the Assignable checkbox will be checked, allowing the role to be visible in the team list within the dashboard of applications and users to be assigned to applications.
 If you do not want the role to be assignable, simply uncheck the Assignable checkbox when creating the role.

 To mark a role as Assignable, navigate to Role Management in the Manager Portal.
 Find the role you wish to make visible in the team list and Check the Assignable box.